39 Museums in Salvador: Discover the history and culture of Bahia

 • Sante Scaldaferri, among others.

-In addition to its exhibitions, MAM-BA is renowned for its workshops, courses and events that promote and enhance modern Brazilian art.
-These programmes aim to democratise access to art, providing opportunities for emerging artists and the general public to interact with different forms of artistic expression.
+In addition to its exhibitions, MAM-BA is known for its workshops, courses and events that promote and enhance modern Brazilian art.
+These programmes aim to democratise access to art by providing opportunities for emerging artists and the general public to interact with different forms of artistic expression.

-MAM-BA not only preserves and exhibits works of art, but also stands out as a living centre for artistic production and education, establishing itself as a cultural landmark in Salvador and Brazil.
+MAM-BA not only preserves and exhibits works of art, but also stands out as a living centre for artistic production and education, consolidating itself as a cultural landmark in Salvador and Brazil.

 Rua do Sodré, 276, Centre

-The Museum of Sacred Art at the Federal University of Bahia (UFBA), inaugurated in 1959, is located in the Convent of Santa Teresa de Ávila.
-The museum is one of the most important spaces for the preservation of Brazil’s religious and artistic heritage and stands out for its vast collection of sacred pieces and baroque art.
+The Museum of Sacred Art of the Federal University of Bahia (UFBA), inaugurated in 1959, is located in the Convent of Santa Teresa de Ávila.
+The museum is one of the most important places for the preservation of the Brazilian religious and artistic heritage, and stands out for its vast collection of sacred pieces and Baroque art.

 Museu da Arte Sacra em Salvador BA

-The museum houses a valuable and diverse collection of religious objects, including:
+The museum houses a valuable and varied collection of religious objects, including

-• Images of saints carved in wood, clay, soapstone and ivory;
+• Sacred images carved in wood, clay, soapstone and ivory;

 • Tile paintings from the 17th, 18th and 19th centuries;

-In addition, the collection includes important collections by Bahian artists, which contribute to the valorisation and preservation of sacred art in the state.
+The collection also includes important collections by Bahian artists, which contribute to the valorisation and preservation of sacred art in the state.

-The UFBA Museum of Sacred Art is a fundamental space for understanding the religious and cultural history of Brazil, as well as being a reference for scholars and admirers of sacred and baroque art.
+The UFBA’s Museum of Sacred Art is a fundamental space for understanding the religious and cultural history of Brazil, as well as a reference for scholars and admirers of sacred and baroque art.

 8. Carlos Costa Pinto Museum